Circle of doing research

 Over the course of six months during the 21-22 fall and winter, the Research Station talked to course leaders of the majors in the Willem de Kooning Academy and made a scan of the curriculum to learn about how research is being described and taught in the academy.
 The conversations fed into the Circle of Doing Research model.

-The model consists of six areas: research of context, research by making, participatory research, documenting research, making public, and reflecting on research.
+The model consists of six areas: research of context, research by making, participatory research, reflecting on research, documenting research and making public.
 Find some background information about the areas below.
 The circle will be structuring Research Station activities and the educational programmes that we develop.

 RESEARCH BY MAKING is at the heart of art and design research.
 It is characterised by activities such as experimentation and prototyping.
-It involves iteration and continuous reflection on what you do, observe, and decide.
-Making isn’t limited to material artefacts but may as well refer to performance, language, or social and embodied practices.
-It can be done individually or collaboratively.
-Making becomes research when it is part of an articulated and shareable process.
+It involves iteration and constant reflection on what you are doing, observing and deciding.
+Making isn’t limited to the production of material artefacts but can also refer to temporal and ephemeral forms.
+It can be individual or collaborative.
+Making becomes research when it is part of an articulated and shared process.

-PARTICIPATORY RESEARCH revolves around working with people.
-They may be collaborators in your project, have valuable information or experiences around your topic, or they may belong to a certain audience.
-Interaction, co-creation, and dialogue are ways to bring out their knowledges.
-You can use tangible materials as support, for example conversation pieces, cultural probes, or prototypes.
-Working with others will strengthen your research, but also calls for ethical consideration.
-What are you offering your participants in return?
+PARTICIPATORY RESEARCH is about working with people.
+They can be collaborators in your project, may have valuable experiences around your topic or belong to a certain audience.
+Interaction, co-creation and dialogue help bringing out everyone’s knowledge.
+You can use tangible materials as support, such as conversation pieces, cultural probes or prototypes.
+Working with others will strengthen your research, but also requires ethical consideration.
+What do you offer your participants in return?

 DOCUMENTING RESEARCH findings in a deliberate and transferable way is crucial for analysis and reflection.
-Start with documenting right from the start and make sure to make it accessible, for example by using keywords and categories.
-This will help with argumentation and the representation of your research, both visually and through writing.
-Collecting, tagging, and structuring different types of information are important actions, both for archiving what you did and to create a narrative around it.
+Start documenting right from the beginning of your project and make sure you do it in an accessible and searchable way, for example by using keywords and categories.
+Doing so will help you to argue, reflect on and present your research both visually and in writing.
+Collecting, tagging and structuring different types of information are important actions.
+This will also help you to create a meaningful narrative and work towards publication.

-MAKING PUBLIC is about connecting your research to the outside world.
-Making public involves writing, designing, organising, and presenting your research in fitting media and spaces.
+MAKING PUBLIC is part and parcel of doing research.
+It is only by bringing your research into contact with the outside world that you can fully appreciate its validity and reach.
+Art and design research in particular is thoroughly connected to the public.
+Making public involves writing, designing, organising and presenting your research in fitting media and spaces.
 This process doesn’t have to wait until the end of your project but can be an integral part of it.
-You might create a workshop or open a pop-up store, and then implement what you learned in the next phase of your project.
-Always consider who the public is and how to relate to the situatedness of knowledge and people.

 The Circle of Doing Research is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).